 Feel free to contact our administrative team at any time.

 If your child receives a detention, he or she will be given a sheet with information about the detention and an assigned day to serve it.
 It will generally be the following day.
 Students staple the detention in their planner so that parents will see it when they go home.
-We ask that you look at your child's planner each night and sign it once a week.
-Some teachers may ask that it is signed more often.
-Detention is held in a classoom.
+We ask that you look at your child's planner each night and sign it.
+Detention is held in a classroom.
 Students should bring homework or a book to read.
 They may not talk or sleep.
 Detention is held immediately after school until 3:50PM.
-It is supervised by a teacher.
+Some students may be assigned a lunch detention.
 Students are allowed to ride the late bus but should have this arranged with their parent the night before.
 Students who skip detention receive further consequences.
-Receiving multiple detentions escalates consequnces. (see student handbook)
+Receiving multiple detentions escalates consequences. (see student handbook)

 For each small box top that is turned in, Northlawn receives ten cents!